Wiebe Surgery for TLE

 (2001)Objective

-To determine if anterior temporal lobectomy is superior to optimized medical therapy for drug-resistant temporal lobe epilepsy
+To compare anterior temporal lobectomy with optimized medical therapy in drug-resistant temporal lobe epilepsy.

 Study Summary